How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 i.e. Places between and will see less than half of the eclipse, and naturally greatest eclipse for such places will be at the time of sunrise; places between and will see more than half of the eclipse including maximum eclipse.
 Thus for those places the time of greatest eclipse will be after sunrise.

-Eclipse finishes at sunset : Observers at that line will just be able to see the full eclipse process before the Sun dips below the horizon.
+Eclipse finishes at sunset : Observers on that line will just be able to see the full eclipse process before the Sun dips below the horizon.

 Maximum eclipse at sunset : Observers there will see half of the eclipse; the sun sets when maximum eclipse occurs.

-Eclipse starts at sunset : Observers there will not see any eclipse phases, as the eclipse only starts when the Sun is at the horizon.
+Eclipse starts at sunset : Observers there will not see any part of the eclipse, as it is merely beginning when the Sun sinks below the horizon.

 i.e. Places between and will see less than half of the eclipse, and naturally greatest eclipse for such places will be at the time of sunset; places between and will see more than half of the eclipse including maximum eclipse.
 Thus for those places the time of greatest eclipse will be before sunset.
 [Back to top]